craftercms/docs/source/developers/template-page.rst

 	:alt: Template Create New Type Dialog
 	:align: center

 We'll now start to construct the layout of the page.
-A template has three ingredients, the model, the view and the controller.
+A template has three ingredients: the model, the view and the controller.

 ^^^^^
 Model